 It was a self-guided tour with WRC staff stationed throughout the building to point out key features.

-Highland Oaks at Water Run is currently hiring additional staff and is in need of resident aides, dining services assistants and an LPN.
+Highland Oaks at Water Run is currently hiring additional staff.
+We need resident aides, dining services assistants and an LPN.
 Full and part-time opportunities are available.

 To view all the photos from the ribbon-cutting and open house, visit WRC’s Facebook page.